 The surname Herfert was first found in Herefordshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Herfert family

-Another 212 words (15 lines of text) are included under the topic Early Herfert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Herfert research.
+Another 82 words (6 lines of text) are included under the topic Early Herfert History in all our PDF Extended History products and printed products wherever possible.

 Herfert Spelling Variations